Griffith Air Conditioning Services

 Understanding Air Conditioners

 All air conditioners use the same basic technology to cool the indoor air.
 The refrigeration cycle begins when low-pressure refrigerant enters the compressor and leaves as a high-pressure gas.
 The gas flows into the condensing coil where the action of the fan dissipates heat and transforms the refrigerant into a high-pressure liquid.
-The indoor blower pulls warmer indoor air across the evaporator coil, and the heat energy is absorbed by the refrigerant.
+The indoor blower pulls warmer indoor air across the evaporator coil, and the refrigerant absorbs the heat energy.
 The resulting cooler air is then pushed back into the living air through the supply duct.

-- Split Systems: A split system air conditioner has a separate outdoor condensing unit and an indoor furnace or air handler.
+- Split Systems – A split system air conditioner has a separate outdoor condensing unit and an indoor furnace or air handler.
 Copper refrigerant lines connect the two parts of the system.
-Since the condensing fan and compressor motor are installed outside, split systems are very quiet.
+Since the condensing fan and compressor motor are outside, split systems are very quiet.
 Locating the evaporator and air handler indoors provides greater overall efficiency.

-- Package Units: Primarily installed on rooftops for light commercial and residential applications, package units combine the evaporator coil, blower, condensing coil and the compressor in a single unit.
-Package units are ideal for installation sites where available space is limited.
+- Packaged Units – Primarily installed on rooftops for light commercial and residential applications, packaged units combine the evaporator coil, blower, condensing coil, and the compressor in a single unit.
+Packaged units are ideal for installation sites with limited space.

-- Heat Pumps: Available in both split system and package unit varieties, heat pumps are characterized by their ability to provide both heating and cooling from a single unit.
+- Heat Pumps – Available in both split system and packaged unit varieties, heat pumps provide both heating and cooling from a single unit.
 Heat pumps include a device called a reversing valve, which changes the direction of the refrigerant flow when the thermostat mode is reset.